Krillh/Airzlinshire/Gvar/Old Gvar.md

 The vowels are Romanized with the same Roman characters as their IPA counterparts.

 # Roots
 Old Gvar has a collection of roots that have suffixes added to them to make them into words.
 A small collection of words can be used in root form.
-All roots are wither Almost all roots start with a plosive phoneme (like /k/ and /p/)
+All roots are either CV or CCV (one consonant and one vowel, or two consonants and one vowel).
+Almost all roots start with a plosive phoneme (like /k/ and /p/) then have a fricative (like /s/ or /f/), an approximant (/l/ or /r/), or a nasal (/n/ or /m/).
+It's interesting to note that fricatives, approximants, and nasals don't stop airflow, while plosives do.
+This means that each syllable (for the most part) has constant airflow and they're broken up by a stop of the air with a plosive starting the next syllable.
+This is only true for roots though.
+Suffixes that create a syllable are mostly